bmwant/scamtoken/README.md

 ![logo](./assets/img/scam_icon.png)

-Welcome to the ScamToken repository!
+🦠 Welcome to the ScamToken repository!

+🌎 You can visit our official [webpage here](https://www.scamtoken.site/).

-We are a native token on the Cardano Blockchain.
+🅰️ We are a native token on the Cardano Blockchain.

 ### Credits
 * Theme for the website has been stolen [from here](https://github.com/knhash/Pudhina)
-* Coin logo has been downloaded from the first link when doing free image search here
+* Coin logo has been downloaded from the first link when doing free image [search here](https://www.iconfinder.com/)